Amazon Marketplace

 LSPL (Large Scale Product Launch) is an Amazon program that heavily promotes new products across multiple markets.
 It provides co-marketing support and prominent placement for newly launching SKUs.
 LSPL is an opportunity for sellers to quickly establish brand presence and generate initial sales.

-Open term pageLTL
+Open glossary pageLTL

 Less Than Truckload